Bank Of England Says Economic Outlook 'UnUsUally Uncertain'

-LONDON: The Bank of England kept its main interest rate unchanged at the record low of 0.1% on Thursday as it waits to see how the economy recovers from recession and what Britains future trade relationship with the European Union will be.
+London (AP) The Bank of England kept its main interest rate unchanged at the record low of 0.1 per cent on Thursday as it gauges the strength of the economy’s recovery from recession and what the U.K.’s future trade relationship with the European Union will be.
+The rate-setting Monetary Policy Committee, which sets policy for the U.K. as a whole, said the outlook for the economy remains unusually uncertain in light of the recent spike in coronavirus infections and questions over the trading relationship with the EU from the start of next year.

-The bank, which sets policy for the U.K. as a whole, said the outlook for the economy remains unusually uncertain, while noting that recent domestic economic data have been a little stronger than expected at the time of its last policymaking meeting in early August.
+Though the committee noted that recent domestic economic indicators have been a little stronger than expected at the time of its last policymaking meeting in early August, it said it is unclear how informative the recent news is about the future given the risks.
+The British economy suffered one of the deepest recessions in the world this year when many sectors were effectively mothballed as part of efforts to contain the coronavirus pandemic.

-In a statement accompanying the interest rate decision, the banks rate-setting Monetary Policy Committee said it is unclear how informative the recent economic news is about developments further out.
+Though it has recouped some ground over the past few months as lockdown restrictions were eased, the economy was still around 12 per cent smaller at the end of July that it was in February, when the pandemic started in Europe.
+Worries are mounting that Britain and other countries will reimpose broad restrictions on businesses and public life after the recent flare-up in contagions across Europe.
+Already social gatherings are being restricted and certain areas of the U.K. are seeing localised lockdowns.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor